 Let's Build a David vs. Goliath Economy

-An Economy Run by Small Business Owners, not the Corporations
+Run by Small Business Owners, Not the Corporations Who Are Ruining America for Profit

-Today's largest corporations are no longer engines of innovation or prosperity — they're engines of exploitation and subjugation.
-Driven by the relentless pressure to maximize shareholder profits, they destroy thousands of jobs through outsourcing, automation, and layoffs.
-They inflate prices, erode local economies, and treat workers as liabilities instead of assets.
+Today's largest corporations are no longer engines of innovation or prosperity, but of exploitation — destroying jobs through outsourcing, automation, and layoffs.
+They inflate prices, shrink the sizes of their products while charging the same amount, erode local economies, and treat workers as liabilities instead of assets.
 The result is a society hollowed out by corporate cost-cutting — a system where it is more profitable for corporations to damage our society than to serve the American public.
 It's not personal; it's just business.

 Table of Contents